Bahrain: The Latest - April 5, 2026

 Interceptions

-The General Command of the Bahrain Defence Force said that it has successfully intercepted 74 missiles and 95 hostile drones as on Wednesday [BNA].
-While neighbouring GCC countries are also being affected by the ongoing tensions, the official information states that air defence systems across the region are acting swiftly and promptly.
+The General Command of the Bahrain Defence Force said that it has successfully intercepted over 453 hostile drones and 188 missiles as of 4 April [BDF].
+While neighbouring GCC countries are also grappling with the ongoing tensions, the official information states that air defence systems across the region are acting swiftly and promptly.

 What To Do in Case of an Emergency